 Raphael Samuel

-His mother, Minna Nerenstein, was an active member of the Communist Party of Great Britain.
+His mother was an active member of the Communist Party of Great Britain.
 Samuel joined as a young man and later recalled: "Like many Communists of my time, I combined a powerful sense of apartness with a craving for recognition, alternating gestures of defiance with a desire to be ordinary and accepted as one of the crowd.
 If one wanted to be charitable, one might say that it was the irresolvable duality on which British Communists find themselves impaled today."
+(2)

-In 1967 Raphael Samuel established the History Workshop movement.
-He also played a major role in the life of the History Workshop Journal that began publication in 1975.
-As Mervyn Jones has pointed out, Samuel was dedicated "to a special kind of history; rooted in left-wing politics, and aiming to rediscover the lives of the millions overlooked by historians of big names and big events."
+In 1967 Samuel created the History Workshop Movement.
+Samuel borrowed the name from one of his heroines, Joan Littlewood, founder of Theatre Workshop.
+(14) As Mervyn Jones has pointed out, Samuel was dedicated "to a special kind of history; rooted in left-wing politics, and aiming to rediscover the lives of the millions overlooked by historians of big names and big events."
+(15)

 Books published by Samuel include Village Life and Labour (1975), Miners, Quarrymen and Saltworkers (1977), People's History and Socialist Theory (1981),East End Underworld (1981), Culture, Ideology and Politics (1983), Theatres of the Left: 1880-1935 (1985), The Lost World of Communism (1986), The Enemy Within: The Miners' Strike of 1984 (1987), Patriotism: The Making and Unmaking of British National Identity (1989), Patriotsm: Minorities and Outsiders (1989), The Myths We Live By (1990), Theatres of Memory (1996) and Island Stories: Unravelling Britain (1997).